Losing dimensions: Geometric memorization in generative diffusion

-where we defined the function $ \phi(t, \vect{x}) = \max \left(1/N, t^{-1} - t_c^{-1}(\vect{x}) \right)~. $ The expected value of this expression is just the Jacobian of the exact score, which determines the opening of the spectral gaps as explained in Sec.~\ref{sec:theo_exact}.
-On the other hand, in this model gaps can close due to the variance term.
-We can see this phenomenon qualitatively by considering the singular values spectrum of the expected value of Eq.~\eqref{eq:empirical jacobian}:
+where we defined the function $ \phi(t, \vect{x}) = \max \left(1/N, t^{-1} - t_c^{-1}(\vect{x}) \right). $ On the other hand, in this model gaps can close due to the variance term.
+We can see this phenomenon qualitatively by considering the singular values spectrum of the expected value of Eq.~\eqref{eq:empirical-jacobian}:

 Remember that we see a gap in the sorted spectrum if there is a large difference between two consecutive sorted singular values $s_k$ and $s_{k+1}$.
 This gap can disappear mainly for two reasons: \begin{enumerate} \item The first one is that $\phi(t, \vect{e}_k\sqrt{t})$ is larger than $\phi(t, \vect{e}_{k+1}\sqrt{t})$.
 This case is directional, as it depends on the direction of perturbations $\vect{e}_k$ and $\vect{e}_{k+1}$ and it leads to the selective suppression of a particular subspace. \item The second one instead is non-directional: it induces a synchronous suppression of all gaps and leads to complete memorization.
 It happens if the contribution of these variance terms make the contribution of the expected value negligible. \end{enumerate}